-The developer will assess the potential impacts of the NICO Project on the economy of the Mackenzie Valley, with a focus on the Tlicho region and each potentially-affected community.
+The developer will assess the potential impacts of the NICO Project on the economy of the Mackenzie Valley, with a focus on the Wek'eezhii Settlement Area generally and each potentially-affected community.

-In assessing access to employment and business opportunities, the developer will provide:
+In assessing access to employment and business opportunities, the developer will provide the following.